-No doubt the peace movement would have accomplished more in the past and would be more effective at the present time if it were more united on a definite constructive programme, Mr. Miller, as already indicated, feels that this programme should be Socialism.
-I feel that it should be the reform of the monetary and foreign trade system as a preliminary to an effective survey of the position and further changes, which, when brought into being might, or might not, satisfy Mr. Miller's definition of "Socialism" but which must anylow achieve those ism" but which must anyhow achieve those ideals of justice which are the goal of Socialthe fundamental importance of the reform of the monetary and foreign trade system as a condition of peace and justice, Mr. Miller, like many pacifists and non-pacifists, Socialists and non-Socialists, appears to have little comprehension and, in so far as this is so, he, when attacking pacifists for their lack of a constructive programme, is a pot calling the kettle black.
+No doubt the peace movement would have accomplished more in the past and would be more effective at the present time if it were more united on a definite constructive programme.
+Mr. Miller, as already indicated, feels that this programme should be Socialism.
+I feel that it should be the reform of the monetary and foreign trade system as a preliminary to an effective survey of the position and further changes, which, when brought into being might, or might not, satisfy Mr. Miller's definition of "Socialism" but which ism" but which must anyhow achieve those ideals of justice which are the goal of Socialthe fundamental importance of the reform of the monetary and foreign trade system as a condition of peace and justice, Mr. Miller, like many pacifists and non-pacifists, Socialists and non-Socialists, appears to have little comprehension and, in so far as this is so, he, when attacking pacifists for their lack of a constructive programme, is a pot calling the kettle black.
 He also, I think, underestimates the value of the work and co-operation of those who can travel no further along the same path than in their common opposition to war.
 War, i.e., armed conflict, is not a mere unimportant sideline in the general conflict between good and evil, justice and injustice.
 It is a manifestation of evil of peculiar malignancy, power and destructiveness, as we can see all too plainly especially if we chance to live in bombed areas; and those who are united only in their opposition to war are not united on a merely negative basis, but in an active crusade to check or prevent a very definite and terrible evil.

 Mr. Miller is, I think, also mistaken in assuming too readily that every pacifist, to be useful and worthy of the name, must have a definite political policy allied to his pacifism.
-Although I myself have such a policy and believe in having one, I realise that great respect is due to the work of those pacifists who take little interest in politics as the term is generally understood and who place their opposition to war on a purely spiritual and religious basis, regarding armed
+Although myself have such a policy and believe in having one, I realise that great respect is due to the work of those pacifists who take little interest in politics as the term is generally understood and who place their opposition to war on a purely spiritual and religious basis, regarding armed conflict as disobedience to God and an act of criminal injustice done to man.

-Mr. Silkin: I would like the hon.
-Member more for pacifists to get their teeth into-if I to say whether he would have the House may be forgiven the use of such an aggressive phrase!--and an ever-present reason for not getting slack in mind or action.
+peace than in time of war because, when war is countries in return for an opportunity of more for pacifists to get their teeth into-if I may be forgiven the use of such an aggressive phrase!--and an ever-present reason for not getting slack in mind or action.

-Mr. Miller's booklet is weakest in its criticism of pacifists who, he suggests, defend Hitlerism favour a negotiated peace.
+Mr. Miller's booklet is weakest in its criticism of pacifists who, he suggests, defend Hitlerism or favour a negotiated peace.
 In his attitude towards the Nazi régime he shows that lack of imagination and capacity for fair judgment which is so characteristic of the mentality of the British politician and the British war-monger.
 His emotions are so outraged by the bad features in the German system that he cannot give honour, where honour is due and recognise the good.
-He cannot really put himself in another's place and realise how the sufferings of the post-war Germany have given birth to elements of tyranny and cruelty in a manner characteristic of nearly all countries where the same conditions are fulfilled: and most of all he cannot distinguish between sympathising with wrong behaviour, and a broadminded understanding of human nature which, while deeply grieved by an evil, is not shocked by it, because it realises how natural it is for the frailty of man to produce such results,
+He cannot really put himself in another's place and realise how the sufferings of the post-war Germany have given birth to elements of tyranny and cruelty in a manner characteristic of nearly all countries where the same conditions are fulfilled: and most of all he cannot distinguish between sympathising with wrong behaviour, and a broadminded understanding of human nature which, while deeply grieved by an evil, is not shocked by it, because it realises how natural it is for the frailty of man to produce such results.